Tips for Safe Bike Commuting in Boston

 Dangerous Boston Streets and Intersections for Cyclists

 Plan your commute to avoid dangerous intersections for bicyclists.
 If you must travel through these areas, look for protected bike lanes.
-And remember, it can really help to walk your bike route before you ride and observe the traffic flow.- Boston Bikes Map is a starting point for learning about dangerous intersections in Boston.
+And remember, it can really help to walk your bike route before you ride and observe the traffic flow.

 Boston Bike Sharing